 • Note: .starred

-Three Steps to Productivity - Define your goals clearly.
-Don’t just aim for vague productivity; understand what you’re working towards. - Translate your goals into weekly actions.
-If you want to write a book, decide how many words or hours you’ll dedicate each week. - Schedule these actions in your calendar.
-Treat these appointments seriously to build consistency and follow-through.
-Transcript: Speaker 2 Got about three, three things.
-Number one is actually just figure out, or at least make a rough first draft of where do you actually want to go?
-Like sure, you can be more productive by cranking out more words per day or whatever.
-But like, if you’re not trying to be a writer, don’t have a vague sense of what productivity is not a goal.
-Speaker 5 Exactly.
-Speaker 3 Yes.
-Productivity is like sort of an effectiveness measurement en route to a particular goal.
+Three Productivity Steps - To boost productivity, define goals, turn them into weekly actions, and schedule them. - Writing down goals and scheduling related tasks significantly increases productivity.
+Transcript: Ryan Holiday Someone wants to be more productive next year.
+Ali Abdaal All right, I’ve got three things.
+Number one is actually just figure out or at least make a rough first draft of where do you actually want to go?
+Like, sure, you can be more productive by cranking out more words per day or whatever, but like, if you’re not trying to be a writer.
+Ryan Holiday Don’t have a vague sense of what productivity is not a goal.
+Exactly.
+Yes.
+Ali Abdaal Productivity is like a sort of an effectiveness measurement on route to a particular goal.
 And if you don’t have that goal, then optimizing for productivity is completely pointless.
-Speaker 2 So I think step one is to figure out what the goal is.
-Some people don’t like the word goal.
-Speaker 3 The most helpful exercise I’ve ever found for this is something called the Odyssey Plan from the book Designing Your Life by Bill Burnett is and this other guy who likes some Stanford Professors.
-And basically the idea is that you imagine your life three to five years in the future, if you continue to down your current path and you write out what it would look like, then you go back Speaker 2 To day one, back to today, and you imagine your life three to five years from now, if you had to take a completely different path, and then you go back and then you imagine your life three To five years from now, if you had to take a completely different path, but money was no object and you didn’t care about what people thought of you.
+Yeah.
+So I think step one is to figure out what the goal is.
+You know, some people don’t like the word goal.
+The most helpful exercise I’ve ever found for this is something called the Odyssey Plan from the book Designing Your Life by Bill Burnett and this other guy who’s like some Stanford Professors.
+And basically the idea is that you imagine your life three to five years in the future if you continue down your current path and you write out what it would look like.
+Then you go back to day one, back to today, and you imagine your life three to five years from now, if you had to take a completely different path, and then you go back.
+And then you imagine your life three to five years from now, if you had to take a completely different path, but money was no object and you didn’t care about what people thought of you.
 And that just gives you sort of this divergent thinking that most people just never do.
 And I personally enjoy like doing that exercise every year and then converting it into a, okay, what does my 12 month celebration look like?
-12 months from now, what would I like to be celebrating in the different realms of life, health, work, relationships, joy?
-Speaker 3 Those are the four that I like personally.
+12 months from now, what would I like to be celebrating in the different realms of life?
+Health, work, relationships, joy.
+Those are the four that I like personally.
 And now I’ve got some goals written down.
-And there’s so much evidence that says that people who write down goals, people who have goals are way more productive than people who don’t, and people who write them down are even way More productive than people who don’t write them down.
+And there’s so much evidence that says that people who write down goals, people who have goals are way more productive than people who don’t.
+And people who write them down are even way more productive than people who don’t write them down.
 So step one, figure out what your goals are and just write them down.
 Step two, I find it super helpful to just convert all of those goals into what is the action I have to take each week.
-Speaker 2 So if you’re, for example, trying to write a book, it might be a daily action of writing for two hours a day or 1000 words or whatever the thing might be.
-In my case, I’m trying to get fit and so weight training three times, there were three times a week is the habit or the system and trying to develop.
-Speaker 3 And then number three is putting all those things in the calendar.
-And then if they’re in the calendar and you can turn you and you can make yourself the sort of person that does what’s in the calendar.
+So if you’re, for example, trying to write a book, it might be a daily action of writing for two hours a day or a thousand words or whatever the thing might be.
+In my case, I’m trying to get fit.
+And so weight training three times, three times a week is the habit or the system I’m trying to develop.
+And then number three is putting all those things in the calendar.
+And then if they’re in the calendar and you can turn and you can make yourself the sort of person that does what’s in the calendar.
 Honestly, that is like 95% of all of the world’s productivity advice condensed into three things.
-Figure out where you want to go, turn it into and figure out how you’re going to get there and then
+Figure out where you want to go, turn it into and figure out how you’re going to get there and then just put it in the calendar and do the thing when it comes around.
+With

 • Note: .starred